-Checking how your local projects render on other browsers is a typical and easy to achieve task.
-Most likely you have a stack of browsers installed on your host machine, where you simply open the project in each browser to find out if it behaves in a specific manner.
+Checking how your local projects render in other browsers is a typical and easy to achieve task.
+Most likely you have a stack of browsers installed on your host machine, where you simply open a project in desired browser to find out if it behaves in a specific manner.
 But what if you need to check both appearance and behavior of your projects on mobile devices like iPhone or iPad?
 Let me show you a bit more robust solution than browser's dev tools.

 This solution is not going to explain what Laravel Homestead is.
 It is assumed that you should have your Homestead virtual machine installed into

-~/Homestead home directory with all your projects living inside
+~/Homestead directory with all your projects living inside

 ~/Code.
 For now let's just create two Laravel projects.
 Ensure that Homestead is not running:

 --- ip: "192.168.10.10" memory: 2048 cpus: 2 provider: virtualbox authorize: ~/.ssh/id_rsa.pub keys: - ~/.ssh/id_rsa folders: - map: ~/Code to: /home/vagrant/Code sites: - map: foo.local to: /home/vagrant/Code/project-foo/public - map: bar.local to: /home/vagrant/Code/project-bar/public databases: - homestead features: - mariadb: false - ohmyzsh: false - webdriver: false